First published on cleanlanguage.co.uk 21 April 2022

 The following transcript comes from our second workshop with a group Ukrainian psychologists and psychotherapists who want to use Clean Language and Symbolic Modelling to support themselves and their clients.

-The aim of the session was to demonstrate how to use our Problem-Remedy-Outcome (PRO) model to facilitate a client to identify and develop a rich embodied experience of a desired Outcome.
+The aim of this session was to demonstrate how to use our Problem-Remedy-Outcome (PRO) model to facilitate a client to identify and develop a rich embodied experience of a desired Outcome.

 The client's responses and our questions were translated by Anna Stativka and Dr. Vladislav Matrenitsky.

 The session actually went further than planned since, half-way through, the client's experience started to spontaneously change.
 We therefore switched from facilitating the client to develop and explore a desired Outcome, to maturing the change that was happening there and then.
 By following the effects of the change the client experienced her change process happening in real-time and discovered what happened as a result.

 We have annotated the transcript to give you a sense of the way we use the PRO model throughout the session to:

 - Model whether the client is describing a Problem, a Remedy or a desired Outcome